transitland/www-transit-land-v2/content/docs/index.md

 4. Place "order" and watch your email inbox (or your spam folder) for an API key
 5. You may retrieve your API token at any time by [signing into your Interline account](https://app.interline.io/users/me)

+### How to Participate

+Transitland welcome many types of participation:

+- Please help us to expand the coverage of existing public feeds in the [Transitland Atlas](/documentation/atlas).
+- Use Transitland APIs to power your own maps, apps, trip planning tools, analyses, and other projects.
+Share your creations with us at [hello@transit.land] or [@transitland](https://twitter.com/transitland)
+- Share Transitland with your favorite transit agency &mdash; whether it's one you ride, you work for, or one you just really like.